Symbols for toric Eisenstein cocycles and arithmetic applications: Construction and application of the motivic cocycles

 by its natural action on the toric part, and by inclusion $\Box^n\hookrightarrow \Box^{n+1}$ in the last $n$ coordinates, we see that the locus \eqref{eq:minus1loc} is then the finite pushforward

 The intersection of \eqref{eq:finalcycle} with a face corresponding to $I$ is then the intersection of \eqref{eq:minus1cyc} with the face corresponding to the labelled set $I\setminus \{1\}$.
 But \eqref{eq:minus1cyc} is a finite pushforward of a cycle meeting all faces properly, so we conclude that \eqref{eq:finalcycle} meets the face corresponding to $I$ properly as well.
 Thus, any face with at least one label of $0$ always intersects \eqref{eq:finalcycle} properly; it therefore suffices to check the intersection with faces labelled only with $\infty$s.

 We claim that if $(m_1,\ldots, m_{n+1})$ is acyclic, this intersection is always empty, and thus trivially proper.\footnote{When $(m_1,\ldots, m_{n+1})$ fails to be acyclic, the corresponding stellar simplicial relation should not hold, and thus \eqref{eq:finalcycle} must not meet all faces properly.
 The simplest example of what happens in this case: if $n=1$, $m_1=1$, and $m_2=-1$, then the locus \eqref{eq:finalcycle} is the closure of $(z_1z_2^{-1},1-z_1,1-z_2)$.
 Its intersection with the unique codimension-two face labelled with two $\infty$s should therefore be codimension $3$, i.e. zero-dimensional.
-However, the points of the curve parameterized by $(g,\infty,\infty)$ are in the closure for all $g\in \mathbb{G}_m$, since the point corresponding to each fixed $g$ is in the closure (as $t\to \infty$) of the curve $z_1=gt$, $z_2=t$ with free parameter $t$.}

-Note that the property of having empty intersection with the $\infty$-labelled faces is invariant under left multiplication of $M$ by elements of $\text{GL}_n(\mathbb{Q})\cap M_n(\mathbb{Z})$.
+However, the points of the curve parameterized by $(g,\infty,\infty)$ are in the closure for all $g\in \mathbb{G}_m$, since the point corresponding to each fixed $g$ is in the closure (as $t\to \infty$) of the curve $z_1=gt$, $z_2=t$ with free parameter $t$.} Note that the property of having empty intersection with the $\infty$-labelled faces is invariant under left multiplication of $M$ by elements of $\mathrm{GL}_n(\mathbb{Q})\cap M_n(\mathbb{Z})$.
 Via left multiplication by such a matrix, we can always turn the first $n$ columns of the matrix into scalar multiples of the standard basis.
 Thus, it suffices to check matrices of the form

-where each of the $x_i$ and $y_i$ must be nonzero by the assumption that every $n$-by-$n$ submatrix of $M$ is full rank, and $\text{sgn}(x_i)=\text{sgn}(y_i)$ for at least one $i$ by the acyclicity assumption.
+where each of the $x_i$ and $y_i$ must be nonzero by the assumption that every $n$-by-$n$ submatrix of $M$ is full rank, and $\sgn(x_i)=\sgn(y_i)$ for at least one $i$ by the acyclicity assumption.

 In this case, suppose without loss of generality that $I=\{1,2,\ldots, k\}$ for some $k\le n$, with $\ell(j)=\infty$ for each $j\in I$.
 Assume now for the sake of contradiction that \eqref{eq:finalcycle} intersects the face corresponding to $I$ nontrivially; in particular, suppose it contains a point with $z_1=z_2=\ldots=z_k=\infty$ but